 The inner critic

 “The one belief I will never go back to is that my self-worth should be linked to achievement only.
-During this period of lockdown, I made the decision to cut down on my working hours in order to support my kids who are five and seven years old.
+During this period of lockdown, I made the decision to cut down on my working hours in order to support my kids, who are 5 and 7 years old.
 Initially, the inner critic reminded me how I should be doing more, earning more, and achieving more.
 I made a decision to let that go and I have adopted a new approach.
 Being of service to my kids and managing their emotional well-being is incredibly important and meaningful.
 By giving myself permission to let go of my old belief, I am operating from a place of calm confidence as opposed to stress and overwhelm.”

 —Lori Milner, author and speaker, Johannesburg, South Africa